thiagomgd/geekosaurblog/src/posts/2022/eleventy-notion-notes-section.md

 }
 ```

 The logic is simple: skip if no url (for my thumbnails), skip if it's a local image or is development mode.
 Otherwise, try to see if it's already cached, and return that local url.
 If not, download and save the local url on cache.
-The reason I'm caching *cache[imgUrl].url* is because I want to at some point optimize images and keep the original, so I would also have *cache[imgUrl].optimizedUrl*.
+The reason I'm caching `cache[imgUrl].url` is because I want to at some point optimize images and keep the original, so I would also have `cache[imgUrl].optimizedUrl`.

 ## Part 3 - Adding The Section And Individual Pages

 I created a `notes` folder with 2 files: `notes.md` and `note.md`.
 One for the whole list, and another for individual items.
 As I mentioned, it's still incomplete, but it's all you need to see the notes on your blog.

-For the notes.md[^notes] file, this is how I show everything:
+For the `notes.md`[^notes] file, this is how I show everything:

 {% figure "https://i.imgur.com/m9DZZoh.png" %}

-*AnyEmbed* [^shortcodes] is my shortcode to embed "anything".
+`anyEmbed` [^shortcodes] is my shortcode to embed "anything".
 Basically, it checks the url, and then call the correct shortcode.
 For now it's only Youtube and Reddit, but I'll add Twitter, and also a basic *unfurl* that render a card/preview if it's a link I don't have an embed to.

-The only difference to the individual note.md on that, is that I don't cycle through all notes.
+The only difference to the individual `note.md` on that, is that I don't cycle through all notes.
 This is the frontmatter for the individual pages, to enable it being generated on for all notes, with the correct thumbnails and everything:

 {% figure "https://i.imgur.com/6nw0vl8.png", "Frontmatter (for some reason, embedding frontmatter code breaks the post" %}